alterationx10/alterationx10/site/pages/index.md

 Why am I doing this?
 For fun!
 I've been re-inventing some wheels, and having a blast doing it.
 I wouldn't expect people to use any of it for serious work any time soon, but you're certainly welcome to try it out!
-The little ecosystem lives in the [wishingtreedev](https://github.com/wishingtreedev) group on GitHub.
+The little ecosystem lives in the [wishingtreedev](https://github.com/wishingtreedev) org on GitHub.

 This site will probably focus on my work with these projects, but I've ported over some old articles (again) so some older links should hopefully still work.

-Check out [about](/about) for some of my work history, or the external links in the footer to get in contact with me elsewhere!
+Head over to the [blog](/latest) section to see my latest ramblings, check out [about](/about) for some of my work history, or the external links in the footer to get in contact with me elsewhere!